sabina294/Project-03-Modern-Bank-Portal/README.md

 ---

 ## 🧰 Tools Used
+- Write test case tool used in /Qase/
 - Excel / Google Sheets for test artifacts
 - Browsers: Chrome, Firefox, etc.
 - [Any bug tracking tool if used, e.g., Jira, Bugzilla]